Adenosine 5'-Triphosphate (ATP)

 3/5 Evidence Score

-Adenosine 5'-Triphosphate (ATP) is the FUNDAMENTAL ENERGY-CARRYING MOLECULE in all living cells — composed of adenine, ribose, and three phosphate groups.
-As a supplement, oral ATP (typically as DISODIUM ATP) is used for athletic performance, blood flow, and muscle recovery.
-Note: oral ATP itself is rapidly broken down in digestion; the most clinically-validated branded form is PEAK ATP® (TSI Group).
+Adenosine 5'-Triphosphate (ATP) is the fundamental energy-carrying molecule in all living cells — composed of adenine, ribose, and three phosphate groups.
+As a supplement, oral ATP (typically as disodium ATP) is used for athletic performance, blood flow, and muscle recovery.
+Note: oral ATP itself is rapidly broken down in digestion; the most clinically-validated branded form is peak ATP® (TSI Group).
 Generic ATP supplements vary widely in quality and bioavailability.
 Used for: athletic performance, blood flow / pump, muscle recovery, energy support.

-Studied Dose 400 mg/day disodium ATP (research-validated dose, primarily based on PEAK ATP studies)
+Studied Dose 400 mg/day disodium ATP.

-Active Compound Adenosine 5'-Triphosphate (typically as disodium salt; molecular formula C10H16N5Na2O13P3)
+Active Compound Adenosine 5'-Triphosphate (typically as disodium salt; molecular formula C10H16N5Na2O13P3).

 Benefits